MYTCHELL/mead . contemporary fine art . steel

 So on Memorial Day while looking at the pieces I saw two doorways.
 First I saw a doorway on the lighter piece, one accessed consciously in the light of day.
 On the darker piece, the rectangle was horizontal.
 It seemed to be a doorway accessed by the subconscious, as when sleeping.

 Being Memorial Day, I was suddenly curious as to why we like to memorialize tragedy.
-"Lest we forget,” is supposed to imply that we will learn from our mistakes, but perhaps it has the opposite effect.
-By memorializing our unsavory characteristics and then labeling them as bravery and chivalry, have we have ensured their perpetuity?
+"Lest we forget,” is supposed to imply that we grow and learn from our mistakes, but perhaps it has the opposite effect.
+By memorializing our unsavory episodes then calling them bravery and chivalry, have we ensured their perpetuity?

 Maybe we should try a new tactic.
-What if, instead of creating monuments to tragedies, we created intentional doorways past tragic perspectives, to those of joy.
-Not escapism, but a focus on positive attributes.
-By passing through the doorways, with the grace of the same Angels that helped us as children to experience joy in the midst of tragedy, we might learn to increase our bliss.
+What if, instead of creating monuments to suffering, we create intentional doorways past tragic perspectives, past judgment to the joy of experience we knew as children.
+The doorways are the grace of the same Angels that helped us as children to live in the honesty of the moment, so we might learn to increase our bliss.

-So, for me, this is encapsulated within the Angels of Forgetting.
+This, for me, is encapsulated within the Angels of Forgetting.